mehdimir/nexus-peedy/README.md

 * *potentially* serve as source of back-contributes patches to the TRUNK
 * ah, and speedy as Gonzales ;)

+## Further goals

+* have Simpleframework instead of Jetty ;)
+* have SimpleXml instead of Modello (and all the "config crap" I did.
+Mea Culpa for that!)

 ## Summary of current changes

 * Java level raised to 1.6 (instead of 1.5 from trunk)